 Sun dried meat is a great thing to have on hand and it has many uses besides just making pemmican.
 You can make a great pasta sauce with it if you shred it and combine with fresh onion, carrot, sun dried tomatoes, celery salt, lard, olive oil, white wine, salt and black pepper (full recipe to come).
 A little dried meat is also great after a hard strength workout or as a way to add a little protein to any meal with fresh starches and vegetables.

-If you start making your own pemmican and have the ingredients lying around all the time you may find as I have that they are just as useful, if not more so, in that state for many different situations including camping and emergencies.
+If you start making your own pemmican and have extra ingredients lying around you may find as I have that they are just as useful, if not more so, for many different situations including camping and emergencies.
 The only time you would really need pemmican is if you’re on the move and can’t stop long enough to find or prepare any other kind of food OR when that’s just all you have left.
 It would take a pretty massive amount of pemmican to feed any kind of family exclusively for a few years.
 I think the best preparedness solutions involve ways to produce and prepare food in situations with bare shelves and long lines at markets in addition to having some long shelf life provisions like pemmican, lard, tallow, etc. on hand to makes ends meet.

 “Dude this stuff is awesome!!
 I would like to order 10 more bars.
 If it’s possible I’ll need them before the 28th of this month.
 Let me know if you think that would be possible. ” – 5/8/16 – Grand Forks, ND